 Post::getTableName(); // returns 'posts'

-And we're done! — a super easy and neat way to access the table name of our models in Laravel, with a few different methods.
+And we're done!
+This is an easy, neat way to access the table name of our models in Laravel, with a few different methods.